President of the EU-commission, Mr. Jean-Claude Juncker, and Germany's federal minister of finance, Mr. Wolfgang Schäuble

-We demand that the EU-commission and the German Federal government give up their demand of water privatization in Greece in the interest of big companies but to stand in for the rights of the people.
+You must give up your demand for water privatisation in Greece in the interest of big companies but to stand in for the rights of the people.

 We demand to open und make public all written documents as well as the minutes of oral negotiations between the Greek government and the institutions concerning the the transfer of EYDAP and EYATH to the superfund.

 Greece is being forced to privatize its two largest water companies in Thessaloniki and in Athens.
 This arouses big outrage and resistance is growing.
 “The access to water is a human right.
 Water is a public property and not an object of trading.”
 This appeal signed by almost 2 million people induced the EU to give up the plan of water privatization - except for its southern countries, where the policy of the Troika puts pressure on politics to privatize water supply.
 So the Greek Parliament had to agree in transfering the large water companies EYDAP and EYATH to the newly founded superfund, controlled by the creditors, for privatization.
 Otherwise they would not be given the next credits.